 IDS – Stands for an intrusion detection system (IDS), a software application that monitors network traffic and hosts entry logs for indicators of known and likely unauthorized access.
 When the system pinpoints suspicious activities, it will notify the network administrator.

-IP address – Stand for internet protocol address, a unique numerical identifier that every computer connected to the Internet must have to receive information.
+IP address – Stands for Internet Protocol address, a unique numerical identifier that every computer connected to the Internet must have to receive information.

 IV&V – Stands for independent verification and validation (IV&V), a process that encompasses whether or not an implementation project was successful via the analysis of a third party.